 Refugees and beneficiaries of subsidiary protection have the same right to family reunification under the law.
 While the right to family reunification encompasses the family members listed in the Asylum Act, its exercise is mostly governed by the provisions of the Immigration Act.

 A person granted international protection in Portugal can reunite with the following family members:

 - A spouse or unmarried partner, including same-sex partners, if the relationship is regarded as a sustainable relationship i.e., at least 2 years of living together in conditions analogous to marriage;

-- Children under 18 years old if they are dependent on the sponsor and/or on his/her spouse or unmarried partner and regardless of their marital status.
-The right to family reunification also includes adopted children under 18 years old of the sponsor or of his/her spouse or unmarried partner.
-Adult children who lack legal capacity (e.g., for reasons of mental health) and are dependent on the sponsor and/or on his/her spouse or unmarried partner are also included; and
+- Children under 18 years old if they are dependent on the sponsor and/or on their spouse or unmarried partner and regardless of their marital status.
+The right to family reunification also includes adopted children under 18 years old of the sponsor or of their spouse or unmarried partner.
+Adult children who lack legal capacity (e.g., for reasons of mental health) and are dependent on the sponsor and/or on their spouse or unmarried partner are also included; and

 - Parents, if the sponsor is under 18 years old.

 Unaccompanied children can apply for family reunification with their parent(s).
-In the absence of biological parents, they can apply for family reunification with an adult responsible for the child (e.g., grandparents, legal guardians, or other family members).
+In the absence of biological parents, the child can apply for family reunification with an adult responsible for them (e.g., grandparents, legal guardians, or other family members).

 It is not required that family formation pre-dates entry into Portugal.